Detailed course offerings (Time Schedule) are available for

 CEE 349 Case Studies in Environmental Engineering (3)

 Case studies are used to introduce fundamental environmental engineering concepts with a focus on engineering approaches that consider the interconnectedness of human and environmental systems.
-Prerequisite: CHEM 162.
+Prerequisite: either CHEM 153, CHEM 162, or CHEM 165.
 Offered: A.

 View course details in MyPlan: CEE 349